locoframework/loco-js/README.md

 ### Sending requests

 Each model has inherited from `App.Models.Base` methods for sending requests of given type to the server.
-All methods that send request of the equivalent type are listed below:
+All methods that send requests of the equivalent type are listed below:

 * instance methods: `get` `post` `put` `delete`
 * class methods: `@get` `@post` `@put` `@delete`